mbabynames search ✿

 Philomena Faith

-Philomena ("noble and strong") and Faith ("faith, trust").
+Philomena ("lover of strength") and Faith ("faith, trust").
 Two distinct meanings that create a name with range.
 At 4 syllables, Philomena needs a shorter middle to stay balanced.
 Faith does that.

 Philomena Rose

-Philomena carries the meaning "noble and strong" while Rose brings "rose flower".
+Philomena carries the meaning "lover of strength" while Rose brings "rose flower".
 Said together, Philomena Rose has both weight and warmth.
 Rose starts with a soft R, which glides naturally from Philomena's ending.

 Philomena Maeve